 Drinking alcohol in moderation isn’t usually problematic, but drinking too much can raise blood pressure.
 In fact, around 16% of high blood pressure cases are linked to excessive alcohol consumption.

-Studies show that alcohol can raise your blood pressure by one mmHg for every 10g of alcohol consumed.
-When you bear in mind that an average alcoholic drink contains 14g of alcohol, this can have a significant effect.
+Studies show that alcohol can raise blood pressure by one mmHg for every 10g consumed.
+When you bear in mind that the average alcoholic drink contains 14g of alcohol, this can have a significant effect.

 Drinking more than 14 units of alcohol a week can have adverse effects on other areas of your health too.
-If you’d like to cut back on your drinking, you may want to read this advice from the NHS.
+If you’d like to cut back on your drinking, you might find it helpful to read our articles: 10 tips to stay alcohol-free beyond dry January and How to make healthier drink choices.

 7. Stop smoking

-Every cigarette you smoke causes a temporary spike in your blood pressure and stopping smoking can help your blood pressure return to normal.
-It can also reduce your risk of heart disease and improve your overall health.
+Smoking is always harmful to health as every cigarette we smoke causes a temporary spike in blood pressure.
+But, the good news is that stopping smoking can help your blood pressure return to normal.
+Quitting smoking can also reduce the risk of heart disease and improve your overall health.

 8. Cut back on caffeine